Early Childhood Education

 Early childhood education

-• ODJFS licensed child care settings
+• ODJFS-licensed child care centers

-• public/private preschools
+• Public and private preschools

 • Head Start programs